 1) Pool Insulation to reduce heat loss:

 When planning a pool, think insulation.
-All pool designs, including a Natural pool or swimming pond, can benefit by incorporating some rigid panel insulation under the structure of a pool to save energy and costs in the long run.
+All pool designs, including a Natural pool or swimming pond, can benefit by incorporating some rigid panel insulation under and around the structure of a pool to save energy and costs in the long run.
 Regardless of where you are in the USA or Canada the ambient temperature of the ground is pretty constant, and it’s usually colder than the ideal temperature for enjoying a swim in the pool, so putting some insulation outside the thermal mass of the water retaining structure is a great first step in reducing the costs associated with heating a pool over the long term.

 2) Optimize Pool Mechanical Systems - (For the Vets out there, the 7P's) :